desarrolladorSLP/technovationslp-backend/README.md

 # Collaboration

-First, thanks to be interested in collaborate on this project
+First, thanks to be interested in collaborate on this project.
+In order to have an idea of the big picture of the project we highly recommend to take a look first to our [wiki](/desarrolladorSLP/technovationslp-backend/wiki)

 This project is divided in backend (this repo), an iOS app, an android app and an angular front end your collaboration on any of them will be greatly appreciated